 Resistance to Devops-specific tools

-There are so many different tools that businesses use for development, testing, and deployment.
-Often developers, support staff, and admins get accustomed to a specific set of tools and are unwilling to part with them.
+Businesses use many different tools for development, testing, and deployment.
+Developers, support staff, and admins often get accustomed to a specific set of tools and are unwilling to part with them.

 In such situations, introducing new DevOps tools can be challenging.
-Often teams are reluctant to use new tools and products.
-Even if they use them, they might not pick them up quickly and efficiently.
+Often, teams are reluctant to use new tools and products.
+Even if they use them, they might need to pick them up more quickly and efficiently.

 Businesses can use automation pipelines to solve this issue.
 Automation pipelines and version control tools help you streamline your workload and improve communication between different teams.
 You can also do an all-hands meeting to provide training and knowledge transfer for the tools before implementing them.